awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-lifecycle.md

 Instances in a `Standby` state continue to be managed by the Auto Scaling group\.
 However, they are not an active part of your application until you put them back into service\.

-For more information, see [Temporarily removing instances from your Auto Scaling group](as-enter-exit-standby.md)\.
+For more information, see [Temporarily remove instances from your Auto Scaling group](as-enter-exit-standby.md)\.